cs4241-21a/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**: Replaced the bullet points in li with discs.
+- **Added a simple JavaScript animation**: none yet.
+- **Experimented with HTML tags**: Used table, th, tr, and td to hold the experience section.
+Added a link to the experience section in the beginning of the page.

 ### Design Achievements
+- **Used a generated color palette**: none yet
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the Roboto Font from Google Fonts**: none yet